danbz/aesthetic-programming/0-Preface/readme.md

 Preface

 What kind of book is this?
 Reading its subtitle, it is clearly meant to be a handbook of sorts, but not in any conventional technical sense of it being a prescribed set of instructions (how-to recipe-style book) in order to find out how to do something like coding in a straightforward relation (for ‘dummies’, if you pardon the expression).[Note: explain apology perhaps] This handbook is not simply meant to be read in order to learn to code or indeed to offer critical reflection upon the practice of coding alone.
 Instead, it is something more messy and at the same time ambitious: a book to represent a more complex and deeply entangled set of relations between writing and coding as forms of usable knowledge production.

 The book is aimed at those who would like to learn how to read, write and *think* with program code.
 Most programming books are written with a primary objective of teaching readers how to learn a programming language to become a good (or better) programmer.
 There is a strong emphasis on state-of-the-art technology, as well as practical examples that are explained and then designed to be deployed in IT-related or creative industries.
 Not many programming books address the cultural and aesthetic dimensions of programming as a means to think critically and computationally, or to gain an expanded ‘coding literacy’.[Note: see Vee]
-// Explain this a bit more.

 In emerging trans-disciplinary fields involving computational technology - such as software studies, platform studies, and digital humanities to an extent - the practice of programming is incorporated into the object of study and yet little practical advice is provided, especially to those studying non-science and engineering disciplines.

-This book attempts to address all these things, responding to this perceived gap in literature and the growing interest in ‘computational thinking’ to expand programming beyond the confines of computer science and engineering disciplines or even the digital huamnaities.
+This book attempts to address the practical and conceptual challenge here, responding to this perceived gap in literature and the growing interest in ‘computational thinking’ to expand programming beyond the confines of computer science and engineering disciplines or even the digital huamnaities.
 Whilst operating broadly in the spirit of Software Studies, the book offers an overtly practice-oriented approach to understanding the centrality of reading, writing and thinking with software as a critical tool for our times, in recognition of the way in which our experiences are ever more programmed.
 It is offered as a deep learning tool - a handbook for those unaccustomed to programming - and one that allows for the critical agency of the programmer to develop as they become more proficient in both their technical and conceptual skills.

 Why Aesthetic Programming?